explcre/explcre/README.md

 -->

 - 🌱 Education:
-    - I am now pursuing a Master's degree in [University of Illinois Urbana-Champaign](https://illinois.edu/).
-My major is Electrical and Computer Engineering.
-I am expected to graduate in December 2023.
+    - Currently, I'm pursuing a Master's degree in Electrical and Computer Engineering from the [University of Illinois Urbana-Champaign](https://illinois.edu/), which I'm expected to complete by December 2023.
-    - I have completed my Bachelor's degree from [University of Michigan - Shanghai Jiao Tong University Joint institute](https://www.ji.sjtu.edu.cn) (2018-2022), also majoring in ECE.
+    - I previously obtained my Bachelor's degree in the same field from the [University of Michigan - Shanghai Jiao Tong University Joint institute](https://www.ji.sjtu.edu.cn) between 2018 and 2022.
-- 🎸 I love singing, playing the guitar, working out, playing basketball, tennis, swimming, reading, watching films, and everything about science and technology.
-I admire Richard Feynman and Elon Musk.
-See my video about some technology explanation and guitar playing at [My bilibili](https://space.bilibili.com/86835117/).
+- 🎸 In my free time, I enjoy singing, playing the guitar, working out, playing basketball, tennis, swimming, reading, watching films, and exploring everything related to science and technology.
+I'm particularly inspired by Richard Feynman and Elon Musk.
+You can check out some of my technology explanations and guitar playing on My [bilibili](https://space.bilibili.com/86835117/).
-- 💻 As for programming language, I am good at C, C++, Python.
-I also have project experience in MATLAB, Verilog, Java, R, Javascript.
-I have experiences in the following framworks and libraries: PyTorch, TensorFlow, Keras, Sk-learn, Pandas, Horovod.
+- 💻 When it comes to programming languages, I'm skilled in C, C++, and Python.
+Additionally, I have project experience with MATLAB, Verilog, Java, R, and Javascript.
+I also have experience using various frameworks and libraries such as PyTorch, TensorFlow, Keras, Sk-learn, Pandas, and Horovod.
-- 🔭 I am interested in applied machine learning for healthcare or science or computer systems, distributed systems and distributed learning, computer architecture.
+- 🔭 My main interests are in applied machine learning for healthcare or science, computer systems, distributed systems and distributed learning, and computer architecture.
 - 🔬 Research and 💼 Work Experience:
     - I have been working on [MeiNN: Methylation embedding interpretable neural network to find Common functions of DNA methylation in phenotypes using multi-task learning](https://github.com/explcre/Adaptable-and-intrepretable-multi-task-learning-based-gene-level-methylation-estimation) since Sep,2021.
-    - I have been Multi-modal Cognitive Computing Algorithm Intern at [Shanghai AI Laboratory](www.shlab.org.cn).
+    - I have been interned as a Multi-modal Cognitive Computing Algorithm Intern at [Shanghai AI Laboratory](www.shlab.org.cn).
     - I have open-source software development experience for [OpenMLDB](https://github.com/4paradigm/OpenMLDB).
     - Deep Learning Software Engineer Intern at Intel Corporation, working on [Intel Neural Compressor](https://github.com/intel/neural-compressor), and ML inference server software.
     - Algorithms Intern at [Shukun Technology Co.,Ltd](https://www.shukun.net), working on [Multi-node Training for 3D-UNet with horovod](https://github.com/explcre/SHUKUN-Technology-AlgorithmIntern-MultiNodeTraining-for-DLmodels-Horovod-ConfigurationTutorial-Perf), [horovod](https://github.com/horovod/horovod).

-- 📫 My mobile phone number is +1 2175501337.
-My email is px6@illinois.edu.
-My [Linkedin](https://www.linkedin.com/in/pengcheng-xu-ryan/).
-My [Instagram](https://www.instagram.com/xpc_1025/).
+- 📫 If you'd like to get in touch with me, you can reach me on my mobile phone at +1 2175501337 or via email at px6@illinois.edu.
+You can also connect with me on [Linkedin](https://www.linkedin.com/in/pengcheng-xu-ryan/) or [Instagram](https://www.instagram.com/xpc_1025/).

     ![](https://github-readme-stats.vercel.app/api?username=explcre)